McMinds-Lab/multilingual_journal_club/README.md

 1. foster a sense of community
 2. provide a forum to discuss the latest science
 3. improve our language and communication skills
+4. provide content that can communicate science to the public
-4. familiarize us with version control and collaboration on GitHub!
+5. familiarize us with version control and collaboration on GitHub!

+# Getting started

+Note: *if you're not comfortable with GitHub, and learning it on top of language and science is too confusing, feel free to look at the articles, write your reviews, and exchange them with a partner via any means you're comfortable with.*

 ---

-Note: *if you're not comfortable with GitHub, and learning it on top of language and science is too confusing, feel free to look at the articles, write your reviews, and exchange them with a partner via any means you're comfortable with.*
+You can always add new work or edits by forking the repository and submitting a pull request to this one.

+:envelope: If you'd like to be able to approve pull requests, send [Dr. McMinds](https://github.com/rmcminds) a [message](mailto:r.mcminds@thecnidaegritty.org) to get added to the group!
+I'm happy to cede some authority on this, especially for approval of any content in a language other than English.
+I think most active users will want this ability so they can work essentially independently with a buddy.

 ---